 Power BI Desktop

-- Connect with many data sources, such as text files, databases, excel files, etc., to import data.
+- Connect with many data sources, such as text files, databases, Excel files, etc., to import data.

-- Data transformation, cleanups, or combining data from multiple sources and assigning relationships are often called modeling.
+- Data transformation, cleanups, or combining data from multiple data sources and assigning relationships are often called modeling.

 - Design graphs, charts, and maps to illustrate the imported data visually.